Facial Action Unit Detection via Adaptive Attention and Relation: Experiments

-\textbf{Evaluation Metrics.} We report two commonly used metrics for AU detection: frame-based F1-score (F1-frame) and accuracy.
-F1-frame is formulated as $F1=2PR/(P+R)$, where $P$ and $R$ denote precision and recall, respectively.
-The average results of F1-frame and accuracy over all AUs (abbreviated as Avg) are also shown.
-In the following sections, all the F1-frame and accuracy results are reported in percentage with ``$\%$'' omitted.
+We report the commonly used metric, frame-based F1-score (F1-frame), for AU detection: $F1=2PR/(P+R)$, where $P$ and $R$ denote the precision and the recall, respectively.
+The average results of F1-frame over all AUs (abbreviated as Avg) are also shown.
+In the following sections, all the F1-frame results are reported in percentage with ``$\%$'' omitted.